 Thursday 19 September – St Columba’s Hospice, Edinburgh

-AHPCC Scottish Branch Meeting, 12 March 2019 at the Prince & Princess of Wales Hospice, Glasgow
+AHPCC Scottish Branch Meeting, 12 June 2019 at Highland Hospice, Inverness

 (Northern Ireland and Donegal)

 Rep: Doreen Draffin, Northern Ireland Hospice, Belfast

 We meet three or four times a year, taking it in turn to act as host.
 Each meeting begins with a short reflection, followed by a teaching focus, time for discussion and fellowship over a meal.